Curriculum Links

 The Arts are foundation subjects which cover Design and Technology, Art, Music and PE.
 They are lessons which our children particularly enjoy, as they develop and apply their knowledge and skills.

 Staff utilise the National Curriculum, which outlines knowledge and skills which need to be developed, along with the School Curriculum.
 Milestones are used to show the progression of knowledge and skills that need to be taught and are used as a tool for assessment.
 Staff utilise creative opportunities to develop and embed teaching and learning within subject areas.
 Learning is planned as part of an on-going journey, which develops and embeds key knowledge and skills throughout.
 Each journey culminates in an end product.
 Teachers develop learning through a wide range of strategies, including demonstration, modelling, questioning and through facilitating learning.
 Within the Early Years, the Arts form part of the Curriculum and are embedded within teaching, learning and Continuous Provision.
-To enhance their learning and understanding, children experience a range of trips, including workshops and visits to the Art Gallery.

 At Whitgreave we have a specialist Music Teacher to teach children to play an instrument.
 In addition, Whitgreave also has a Radio Station, which is currently being developed within school.